 It's best to get advice from your doctor so you can talk about what kind of diet might be right for you.
 Everyone's different and what works for one person, may not work for someone else.

-At the moment, we recommend people with Type 2 diabetes eat a healthy, balanced diet.
+We recommend people with Type 2 diabetes eat a healthy, balanced diet.
 This means lots of fruits, vegetables, wholegrains, pulses, seafood and nuts.
 And to have less red meat and processed meat, sugary foods and drinks, and refined grains like white bread.

 Always to talk to your GP before making major changes to the way you manage your diabetes.

-And remember, you can give ourhelplinea call if you have any more questions, need support or if you just want to talk to someone.
+And remember, you can give our helpline a call if you have any more questions, need support or if you just want to talk to someone.